simao-ferreira/dotfiles/i3/README.md

 `setsid wal -i <wallpaper-name>`
 This will however change the default wallpaper to the one set above.
 This might not be ideal.

+Pywal sets it's configurations to `.cache/wal`, to enable it by default a line must be added to `.i3/config` from there will set colors at launch.
+It is possible to define a template and make it run the same configurations always.
+However this will set them at start, this means more time spent running before desktop is ready.
+Also, it will not change the color palette of `.Xresources`, so neither rofi or i3bar will change.
+Rofi can be configured differently for this.
+But to do this in i3bar it's necessary another application.
+`Xresources` will not be used by i3bar as well. i3bar as to be always configured apart.

 ## Sound
 Out of the box Mi3 comes with AlsaMixer, but sound will not working from headphones, some comments online refer to Alsa not being able to play from Firefox and other programs.
 Within Mi3 there is also a script to install Pulse Audio with it.
 Pulse Audio will run on top of AlsaMixer to provide extra capabilities.